-The latest Disney release, Cruella, is a 101 Dalmatians origin story centered around the film's villain, Cruella de Vil; and though it's a Disney film, it's not as kid-friendly a movie as most others.
+Although Cruella — a 101 Dalmatians origin story centered around the film's villain, Cruella de Vil — is a Disney film, it's not as kid-friendly a movie as most others.
 Rated PG-13, Cruella is filled with action, deceit, and many a dicey moment.
 While your tweens and teens will likely be into it, it's not really a movie for young kids.
 That said, it's not not for kids — depending on their ages, temperaments, and what you are comfortable letting them watch, your younger children might be huge Cruella fans.

-Keep reading to learn what to look out for before watching Cruella with your kids on Disney+ to see if it'll be a family movie night pick or not.
+Keep reading to learn what to look out for before watching Cruella with your kids on Disney+ (stream it free with your subscription as of Aug.
+27!) to see if it'll be a family movie night pick or not.

 What Parents Should Know About Disney's Cruella